astronomer/airflow-guides/guides/scheduling-in-airflow.md

 ![5 Minute Next Run](https://assets2.astronomer.io/main/guides/scheduling-in-airflow/2_4_5minExample_next_run.png)

-In the sections below, we'll walk through how to use the `schedule` parameter or timetables to schedule your DAG.
+In the sections below, we'll walk through how to use cron-based schedule, timetables, or datasets to schedule your DAG.

 ## Cron-based schedules

 For pipelines with simple scheduling needs, you can define a `schedule` in your DAG using:

-- a cron expression
+- A cron expression
-- a cron preset
+- A cron preset
-- a timedelta object
+- A timedelta object

 ### Setting a cron-based schedule